MattGibney/DarkCurse/README.md

 # DarkCurse

-This project is an open source re-creation of the once populat MMO Dark Throne.
+This project is an open source re-creation of the once popular MMO Dark Throne.
 The name Dark Curse originally belonged to another game from the same company Lazarus Software.
 I never had the pleasure of playing that game, but as far as I can tell, it's basically the same as DarkThrone with a different theme.